-The Group initially recognises trade receivables issued on the date that they are originated.
-All other financial assets and inancial liabilities are recognised initially on the trade date.
+The Group initially recognises trade receivables issued on the date they are originated.
+All other financial assets and financial liabilities are recognised initially on the trade date.

-(ii)Classification and subsequent measurement
+(ii)Classification and subsequent measurement Financial assets

-Financial assets

-💁 ninitial recognition, a financial asset is classified as measured at amortised cost or fair value through profit or loss ("FVTPL").
+On initial recognition, a financial asset is classified as measured at amortised cost or fair value through profit or loss (FVTPL).

 Financial assets at amortised cost are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are consistent of the provide the provide the provided th
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.

 Financial assets at FVTPL are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend for come, are recognised in profit or loss.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss.